 The Argentine attacker is continually being linked with a transfer to the Giuseppe Meazza side ahead of the 2013-14 campaign and he feels flattered that Inter are keeping tabs on him.

 "They have [Javier] Zanetti, who is a real myth for us Argentines.
-He is a great champion and I'm really sorry about his injury."
+He is a great champions and I'm really sorry about his injury."

 The 20-year-old then went on to explain his decision to leave Barcelona for Samp in the summer of 2011.